 Lacock village is a firm favourite for film and TV producers, most notably for its picturesque streets and historic cottages, untouched by modern alterations.
 The village’s most famous appearances include 'Downton Abbey', the BBC’s 'Pride and Prejudice' and 'Cranford', and the films 'Harry Potter and the Half-Blood Prince' and 'Wolfman'.

-Village leaflets, books and maps are available at the National Trust shops both on the High Street and in Visitor Reception to help guide you around.
+Village leaflets, books and maps are available from visitor reception, when open, to help guide you around.